tnagler/kdecopula/README.md

     -   `plot`, `contour`: Surface and contour plots of the
     -   `print`, `summary`: Displays further information about the density estimate.

-Look up the package documentation for more details on arguments and options,
+Please look up the package documentation for more details on arguments and options.

 ------------------------------------------------------------------------